-I knew a large quantity of aromatic leaves would go to waste if I wasn’t able to preserve them quickly, and I didn’t have a dehydrator or an ideal drying location in our home, so I turned to our oven, to dry some fresh herbs and fill jars of dried herbs ready for cooking!
+I knew a large quantity of aromatic leaves would go to waste if I wasn’t able to preserve them quickly.
+I didn’t have a dehydrator or an ideal drying location in our home, so I turned to our oven to dry some fresh herbs and fill jars of dried herbs ready for cooking!
 Here’s how to dry herbs in your oven.

 Here are the basics: